A Fazenda 7: The camp

 A half-day prior to the game officially starting, the cast was led to believe that they would enter directly into the Farm.
 They were, however, placed at an isolated camp miles away from the actual Farm.
 At the camp, contestants must create their own society, built their own shelter and figure out how to survive against the elements, while given minimal resources.

 After nightfall, the contestants took part of a Bonfire ceremony, where each one should speak and then symbolically burn what they want to leave behind.

 The twins

 For the first time ever in a Brazilian reality show, two contestants (similar twins Pepê and Neném) will play the game as a single competitor.

 Contestants

+On February 2, 2017, approximately two years after the show, contestant Heloísa Faissol was found dead in her apartment aged 46.

 Biographical information according to Record official series site, plus footnoted additions.